LAL-project/linear-arrangement-library/instructions/compilation-pyhton-interface-windows.md

 	# where are LAL's library files
 	LAL_LIB_DIR = C:/programming/c++/bin

-Secondly, specify the directory where Python's header files are located at, and where to find the binaries.
-To do this, modify the variable `PYTHON_INC_DIR`.
+Secondly, specify the version of Python against which the interface is linked.
+Indicate where Python's header files are located at, and where to find the binaries.
+To do this, modify the variables `PYTHON_INC_DIR`, `PYTHON_LIBRARY`, `MAJOR_PY_LINK` and `MINOR_PY_LINK`.
 For example,

+	# Python 3 include dir
 	PYTHON_INC_DIR  = C:/programming/Python36/include
+	# Python3 library directory
+	PYTHON_LIBRARY  = C:/programming/Python36/libs
+	# Python3 linkage
+	MAJOR_PY_LINK   = -lpython3
+	MINOR_PY_LINK   = -lpython36
+	# Directory where LAL's interface will be installed to
+	LAL_PY_DEST     = C:/programming/python_lib

+Recall to replace the `6` in the examples above with the minor version of Python installed in your system.

 Thirdly, you can also choose the destination directory of LAL's python interface.
 Modify the variable `LAL_PY_DEST`.
 This could be

+	# Directory where LAL's interface will be installed to
 	LAL_PY_INSTALL = C:/programming/python_lib

-Fourth, one has to specify Python's minor version in another variable so that the linkage can be done properly.
-For this modify the variable `PYTHON_LIBRARY` so that the contents of

-	# Python3 linkage
-	PYTHON_LIBRARY = -lpython3x -lpython3

 match your minor version (replace `x` for the minor version of your choice).